colugomusic/ez/README.md

 void foo(ez::audio_t) { ... }

 void bar1(ez::audio_t) {
-  foo(ez::audio); // Call another audio-thread function from an audio thread.
+  // Call another audio-thread function from an audio thread. foo(ez::audio);
 }

 void bar2(ez::audio_t c) {
-  foo(c); // You could also just pass on the argument like this if you prefer.
+  // You could also just pass on the argument like this if you prefer. foo(c);
 }

 void main() {
-  foo(ez::main); // Won't compile
+  // Won't compile.
+  foo(ez::main);

-  foo(ez::audio); // Will compile, there's nothing stopping you from lying.
+  // Will compile, there's nothing stopping you from lying.
 These annotations aren't magic.
-They're just a convention which I find useful because it makes mistakes less likely and the code clearer IMO.
+They're just a convention which I find useful because it makes mistakes less likely and the code clearer IMO. foo(ez::audio);
 }
 ```